Stephen Bicknell: Publications and associations

 His interests in organ history were expressed in his membership of the British Institute of Organ Studies (BIOS) since soon after its conception in 1976.
 He served BIOS as a Council Member, as its Membership Secretary, and as editor of the quarterly BIOS Reporter (1986–1992).
 He contributed essays to the annual BIOS Journal and to other publications, and read papers at conferences in Britain, France, Germany and the USA.
 He also lectured on organ history at the Royal Academy of Music.

 In 1996, Cambridge University Press published his 400-page The History of the English Organ, a work which has received wide critical acclaim.
 It is regarded as the leading work on the topic.
 He was awarded the Nicholas Bessaraboff Prize by the American Musical Instrument Society for the best book in English on musical instruments published in the two-year period 1996–97.

 He gave a lecture in 2001 on the restored organ at the Royal Festival Hall, writing A Concert-Goer's Guide to the Organ for visitors.
 He also contributed to the New Grove Dictionary of Music and Musicians and to the Cambridge Companion to the Organ.

 Later career

 In 2005 Bicknell took a permanent post as an administrator with the Association of Accounting Technicians in London.
 Outside work, he enjoyed gardening at the house in London Fields, Hackney that he shared with Jon Vanner, his partner of 11 years with whom he had entered a civil partnership in 2006.

 Death

 Bicknell was found dead at his house in London at the age of 49.
 He had been diagnosed as HIV positive in 1992, and had also suffered from depression.
-He is survived by his civil partner, Jon Vanner, as well as his mother and three brothers.
+He is survived by his civil partner, Jon Vanner, as well as his three brothers.